allo-protocol/allo-v2/contracts/strategies/_poc/micro-grants/README.md

 The `initialize` function initializes the strategy with specific parameters, including timestamps, approval threshold, and max requested amount.

+Depending on the MicroGrants strategy, you also need to pass:
+- `MicroGrantsHatsStrategy.sol`: Hats address and HatId
+- `MicroGrantsGovStrategy.sol`: Gov token address, block number or time stamp and token amount threshold

 ### Views

 - `getRecipient`: Retrieves information about a specific recipient.